Chocolate-Bring It On

 Truly, it was then I think I discovered that chocolate and vanilla desserts stole my heart and soul!

 I first discovered this dessert on a trip to a Amish bakery in Maryland.
 Wow, walking in I was so overwhelmed by the selection of so many products.
-But, once I walked back to the bakery, they had me at pies and whoopie pies!
-Of course I went right for the chocolate with vanilla filling and bought several!
+But, once I walked back to the bakery, they had me at pies and whoopie pies-chocolate whoopie pies that is!
+Of course, I went right for the chocolate with vanilla filling and bought several!

 Sadly, hindsight being 20/20, I wished I would of bought out their inventory!
 The pies were soooo good, oh my goodness, I was in total heaven eating them, savoring every crumb of that thing thinking how good life is!